isomerpages/moe-yishunpri/_our-community/Parents/Parent Support Group.md

 *   Promotes well-being and good values in our students
 *   Encourages other parents to join the PSG to ensure sustainability of home-school partnership

 To promote a strong home-school partnership, we would like to invite all parents to join our Parents Support Group (PSG).
-Please complete <a href="https://form.gov.sg/5ff29766d9174700125b68d6" target="_blank">this application</a> to register your interest.
+Please complete <a href="https://go.gov.sg/yps-psg-registration" target="_blank">this application form</a> to register your interest.

 ##### **Areas of Involvement**